Ken Baldry's Zermatt pages

 6. Tiefbach.
 Where the blue run does a sharp right turn, turn left instead & follow a very easy gully until you reach the pit of Hell.
 This gets steeper & narrower until a little way above the wood path from White Pearl.
 Painfully schuss the last three moguls or you have to walk up a bit of the wood path.
 There is 'one choice' turning at the narrowest place & Zermatt says it is the hardest run in the Alps.
 When well packed, this is the best short cut home from Schwarzsee.

-Above: Tiefbach's pit of Hell
+Tiefbach's pit of Hell.
+It gets worse.

-Right: Zermatt from Tiefbach
+Zermatt from Tiefbach

 7. Mamatt.
 This is off the White Pearl to the right & also deceptively easy at first, then steepens to a traverse left, another vertiginous gully & a bumpy ride right to the last gully above the White Pearl path.
 Sometimes harder than Tiefbach.
+(I have always found it so).

 Furi to Zermatt